cb-technologists/blog/content/posts/jenkins-plugins-good-bad-ugly.md

 I typically like to end posts on a good note, so I will start with *The Ugly* and end with *The Good* - and then offer some opinionated ideas/best practices on Jenkins plugin management and usage.

 # The Ugly
-There are a almost always a number of Jenkins plugins that have security vulnerabilities.
+There are almost always a number of Jenkins plugins that have security vulnerabilities.
 Over 55 plugins were listed as part of the [2019-04-03 Jenkins Security Advisory](https://jenkins.io/security/advisory/2019-04-03/).
 Even worse is when you find out that a plugin that you are using has a security vulnerability and you also find out that the plugin is not maintained anymore.
 You could search the 1600+ Jenkins plugins to see if there is another plugin that is maintained and that does what you need, or you could become a plugin maintainer - not exactly what you intended to sign up for when you first started using Jenkins.
 Are you developing your own applications or are you looking to become a Jenkins plugin developer?

 Another *ugly* issue arises when you have numerous Jenkins masters in your organization.
 These Jenkins instances are often snowflakes comprised of many different plug-ins.
 So managing more than one Jenkins master with disparate sets of plugins can become very ugly, very quickly.
 CloudBees can certainly help you with this through CAP and something we call [Team Masters - easily provisioned and managed team specific Jenkins masters](https://go.cloudbees.com/docs/cloudbees-documentation/admin-cje/cje-ux/#_when_to_use_a_team_master_when_to_use_a_managed_master) with an opinionated set of very stable and tested plugins.
 However, there is nothing stopping individual Jenkins master admins from manually installing a plugin and sometimes ending up with an unusable Jenkins master.